Sokkeldirektoratet

 (3) The meter shall be calibrated along with the upstream pipe section.
 The meter can be calibrated in a pipe configuration equivalent to the meter tube if this yields sufficient accuracy and it can be documented that calibration along with the upstream pipe section is not technically feasible or would lead to unreasonably high costs.

 (4) Data that could form a baseline for the meter in use shall be collected during the calibration if possible.
-As regards electronic meters, configuration data and checksums shall be registered during a calibration and after adjustment.
+As regards electronic meters, configuration data and checksums shall be registered during calibration and after adjustment.

 Section 71.